 - monk parakeets

-You can damage or destroy the nests, or to take or destroy their eggs of:
+You can take, damage or destroy the nests, or take or destroy the eggs of:

 - herring gulls